 Unit Nine: Reconciliation and Restitution:

-In this unit we will firstly explore a biblical understanding of reconciliation and restitution and then we will contemplate the contextual implications for us today.
-Both as individuals and as the church.
-A key area of concern will be the relationship of the gospel to the issue of land in South Africa today.
+In this unit we will firstly explore a biblical understanding of reconciliation and restitution and then we will contemplate the contextual implications for us today within the South African context.
+Particular attention will be given to the relationship between repentance, restitution and reconciliation, and the importance and role of lament in the process of reconciliation and healing.